 Sandoval Beliefs: What Lead to His Heroic Acts?

-News reports make it seem like the people’s upheaval over the 2015 PUC decision is what caused this change, but was it, really?
+News reports make it seem like the people’s upheaval over the 2015 PUC decision is what caused these changes, but was it?
 As a moderate Republican, Sandoval does and has views that dip into both parties.
-Although his desire to support the people may have been part of it, he also has a past of making radical changes, and on both sides of the political spectrum.
+Although his desire to support the people may have been part of it, he also has a past of making radical changes on both sides of the political spectrum.

 Sandoval’s Success As Nevada’s Governor – A Major Success for Nevada Solar Power

-By in large, the majority of Sandoval’s work has been to protect people’s rights and provide jobs to Nevadans.
-He has worked with the school districts to get rid of tenure.
-This has created an environment where the best teachers have a chance to make a difference, and those who’ve lost their ambition don’t become too comfortable.
+The majority of Sandoval’s work has been to protect people’s rights and provide jobs to Nevadans.
+He has worked with the school districts to get rid of tenure, creating an environment where the best teachers can make a difference, and those who’ve lost their ambition don’t become too comfortable.

-As Governor he has worked to increase healthcare coverage and support veterans.
-Sandoval has also changed Nevada’s approach to economic development, a larger scope of his policy affect that includes solar energy.
+As Governor, he has worked to increase healthcare coverage and support veterans.
+Sandoval has also changed Nevada’s approach to economic development.
 These changes have brought new companies to the state creating job opportunities.

 In 2014, Sandoval gave tax breaks and subsidies to Tesla.
 In exchange, they built their battery factory in Nevada.
 This deal was a large part of Sandoval’s plan to bring jobs to Nevada, and it worked marvelously.